 (pic 12-4-2006 / to WWS)

-Finally one reaches L6 and, after a few turns corners and doors - through what appear to be outlying suburbs of the L5 apt below - one finds a door to Hartcamp's final destination, a gardened terrace that I called the 'Sky Lawn'.
+Finally one reaches L6 and, after a few corners and doors - through what appears to be an outlying suburb of the L5 apt below - one finds a door to Hartcamp's final destination, a gardened terrace that I called the 'Sky Lawn'.

 DACOSTAKADE L6: HARTCAMP ENTRY TO "SKY-LAWN''